Search to Redact

 For names: Use Exact case + Whole word to prevent "John" matching "Johnson".

-For email addresses: Use Any case + Contains to search for "@company.com" and catch all addresses at that domain.
+For email addresses: Use the Email addresses pattern, or Any case + Contains to catch every address at a domain.

-For phone numbers: Use Contains to search for partial numbers like "555-123".
+For phone numbers: Use the UK phone numbers pattern, or Contains to search for partial numbers like "555-123".

 For specific phrases: Use Exact case + Whole word to ensure "Project Alpha" doesn't match "Project Alphabet".